Product Responsibility

 Should a quality issue arise, Canon has systems in place to promptly and appropriately investigate the cause, repair products free of charge, and disclose quality information.
 We also keep our customers informed about product quality issues and remedial procedures by placing product advisory statements in various newspapers and on our website.

-There were no such statements in 2023.
+There were no such statements in 2024.
 Should a quality issue arise, our marketing companies in each country or region, which serve as the contact point for customers, file a report with the quality assurance division of the respective Canon Inc. Headquarters division (products operations).
 The quality assurance division then investigates the cause of the issue as well as countermeasures.
-Moreover, in the event of a major issue, related Headquarters divisions (products operations), the Global Quality Management Center, legal division, and public relations division are consulted concerning response measures, and after the matter is reported to the CEO, action is promptly taken.
+Moreover, in the event of a major issue, related Headquarters divisions (products operations), the Global Quality Management Office , legal division, and public relations division are consulted concerning response measures, and after the matter is reported to the CEO, action is promptly taken.

 Improving Product Usability